-Restraint of individuals is best by an arm round the chest and an arm round the back of the goat.
+Restraint of individuals is best by an arm around the chest and an arm around the back of the goat.
 If the goat can be coaxed against the wall of the yard with its rump in a corner, a hand under the chin is often enough to provide good restraint.
-The goat's head is pushed up if the goat moves forward and this prevents it barging forward.
+The goat's head is pushed up if the goat moves forward and this prevents it from barging forward.

 In summer, they must have enough shade to prevent sunburn and heat stress on hot days.

-The best form of shelter is a shed that is wind and water proof and well drained, with a dry base and bedding such as straw so that the goats can rest comfortably.
+The best form of shelter is a shed that is wind and waterproof and well-drained, with a dry base and bedding such as straw so that the goats can rest comfortably.
 The shed must be cleaned out regularly, as it's not much use if the bedding gets wet and dirty.
-Sprinkling the floor with lime after cleaning can help keep it smelling fresh and prevent flies breeding in the litter.
+Sprinkling the floor with lime after cleaning can help keep it smelling fresh and prevent flies from breeding in the litter.

 Hay racks can be made from a wooden frame with vertical wooden slats fixed firmly to the wall within easy reach.
 However, if the gaps are too narrow, heads and feet can become trapped.
 Common sense design is important.

-In the paddocks, natural shelter like banks and windbreaks that provide effective shelter at stock level can help protect goats against showers and breezes but artificial shelter such as huts, sheds or a barn is still necessary in bad weather.
+In the paddocks, natural shelter like banks and windbreaks that provide effective shelter at stock level can help protect goats against showers and breezes but artificial shelter such as huts, sheds, or a barn is still necessary for bad weather.